luis-ruz/mcss-android/README.md

 ### Manual installation:

 1. Download the mcss-android-release.aar library from the https://github.com/getmcss/MCSS-ANDROID if your project uses Android

     ```
     git clone https://github.com/getmcss/MCSS-ANDROID
     ```

-2. In the main module of your Android Studio project create a folder called libs.
+2. In the main module of your Android Studio project verify that the libs folder exists.

 3. Copy the mcss-android-release.aar library you just downloaded into the libs folder.

-4. In your Android Studio project open the build.gradle file of the project, add the following code fragment:

-		allprojects {
-			repositories {
-				flatDir {
-					dirs 'libs'
-				}
-			}
-		}

-5. Open the module's build.gradle file, add the following code fragment:
+4. Open the module's build.gradle file, add the following code fragment:

 		dependencies {
 			implementation files('libs/mcss-android-release.aar')